 Back in 2012, Security Innovation wrote about what – at the time – was a relatively new C-Level role dubbed Chief Information Security Officer.
 In the introductory blog post, the author attempted to explain this multifaceted role by suggesting that someone in that position could approach their work in one of several ways: most tended to fall in the categories of technical-focused CISO or a policy-focused CISO.

 These approaches, referred to as TISO (“Technical Information Security Officer”) and BISO (“Business Information Security Officer”) respectively in the piece, were presented less as disciplines in their own right and more just ways to define approaches to the CISO role.
-It was as though how one approached the job was kind of up the individual, but at the end of the day, they had to bear the responsibility of all technological security concerns, from anticipating problems to implementing solutions to educating and aligning internal teams.
+It was as though how one approached the job was kind of up to the individual, but at the end of the day, they had to bear the responsibility of all technical security concerns, from anticipating problems to implementing solutions to educating and aligning internal teams.

 For anyone who came of age professionally in the late ‘90s and through the 2000s, what happened in the ensuing years after Security Innovation’s post should come as no surprise.
 Technological advancements would often start out clearly siloed and distinct before becoming gradually ingrained into every level of an organization’s business – in fact, becoming key to the company’s overall business growth.